rclee33/lee-assessment/content.md

 As part of your interview, you'll complete a technical writing and editing project.
 You can expect this project to take 1-2 hours.

-Please take the time to carefully review the [writing style guide](../styling-guide-snippet.md).
+Before getting started, please review HashiCorp's [writing style guide](../styling-guide-snippet.md).

 ## Instructions